 “Just heading home,” she responded.
 “I have dance class a little later, so I’m going to eat and head back out.”

 “Cool,” said Charlie, with a harmless smile.
 “Well, I’ll see you in class, then.”

 Charlie continued toward the courts and Sherry and Caleb continued their walk down Peach Street.
 A few blocks later, they came to a red bricked townhouse where three other boys, dressed in baggy clothing, sat on the stoop of the front steps, acting rowdy and smoking cigarettes.
 When they saw Caleb and Sherry approaching, their laughing ceased and their expressions turned to stone.

 One of the three boys, with a shaggy head of hair and a loose-fitting grey sweater, leaned over the railing and followed Caleb close with his eyes.
 Then his stare fixed on Sherry and remained there, which made her obviously uncomfortable.
 Her head sunk and looked down at her feet as she tried to hide the red that was slowly returning to her cheeks.
 This only seemed to excite the shaggy-haired boy in the grey sweater.
 “Damn, girl,” said the boy with a grin and a whistle.
 “You want a real man to walk you home?”

 Caleb, who was just as relaxed as he had been the entire walk, turned to Sherry and said softly, “Just ignore them, okay?”

-Another of the boys on the step, the tallest of the bunch, wearing a backwards baseball cap, stared hard at Caleb, his baby blue eyes lacking any hint of kindness.
-A long, thin chain with a thick, diamond encrusted crucifix hung from his neck and glared in the setting sun.
+Another of the boys on the step, the tallest of the bunch, wearing a backward baseball cap, stared hard at Caleb, his baby blue eyes lacking any hint of kindness.
+A long, thin chain with a thick, diamond-encrusted crucifix hung from his neck and glared in the setting sun.
 “What the fuck are you looking at, homie?” said the boy, testing Caleb for weak spots.

 Caleb took his own advice and ignored him.